matildasofia/visualizing-adaptive-variation/HTML_catalog/README.md

 <h3>First step</h3>
 <p>
   <ul>
-  <li>Copy this folder "HTML_catalog" to your local computer. </li>
+  <li>Copy this repository "Visualizing adaptive variation" to your local computer. </li>
-  <li>Place the folder with all the data to be visualized in the HTML_catalog folder, and name it "data". <br>
+  <li>Place the folder with all the data to be visualized in the Visualizing adaptive variation folder, and name it "data". <br>
     Keep the subfolders (genes, gene_regions, ..) as they are.</li>
   <li>Download the extension "Live Server" to Visual Studio Code (or use an equivalent extension/tool).</li>
   <li>Make sure that you can run JavaScripts on your computer. <br>